Exact integral formulas for volumes of two-bridge knot cone-manifolds: Introduction

+where $l_\alpha = \mathrm{Re} \, \gamma_\alpha > 0$ is the real length of $K$. \end{itemize} This approach, based on the Schl\"afli formula, was first applied to compute volumes of hyperbolic and spherical polyhedra by Kellerhals \cite{Ke} and Vinberg \cite {Vi1, Vi2}.

 The paper is organized as follows.
 In Section \ref{knot} we briefly review holonomy representations of hyperbolic and spherical knot cone-manifolds.
 In Section \ref{odd} we first study $\mathrm{SL}_2(\BC)$-representations of $C(2n, 2p+1)$, then prove trigonometric identity between the cone angle and the complex length of the singular geodesic, and finally give a proof of Theorems \ref{main-h} and \ref{main-s} for $C(2n,3)$.
 In Section \ref{even} we carry out the same things for $C(2n,2)$ and $C(2n, -2n)$.
+Finally, in Section \ref{ex} we present some specific examples.